hue881/hue881.github.io/mcs/2026/hue/index.md

 I'm a software engineer *and* a teacher, which means I've spent a lot of years writing code *and* a lot of years helping people like you understand it.

 Here are **three things about me** — two are true, one is a lie.
-Can you guess which one is the robot? *(This becomes the icebreaker — see below!)*
+Can you guess which one is the lie?

 1. I once helped *train an AI* — like, a real one.
 I helped teach it to write better code.
 2. I competed in a cybersecurity hacking challenge and placed in the **top 27%** nationwide.